sevenseasofbri/tp/docs/UserGuide.md

 Expected Outcome:

 ```
-The effective capacitance calculated is 500.0 µF
+The effective resistance calculated is 250.0 Ω
 ```

 --------------------------------------------------------------------------------------------------------------------